-During the June 4, 1989, movement, the CCP ordered soldiers and police to disguise themselves as Beijing civilians and create riots, so the military could use them as an excuse for its mass killing, which it called “suppressing riots.”
-During the early years of the persecution campaign against Falun Gong, the CCP fabricated the “self-immolation” incident to justify the ensuing escalation of the persecution.
-During Hong Kong’s Occupy Central With Love and Peace movement, the CCP transported people from Shenzhen to incite violence in Hong Kong, effectively forcing the police to escalate toward violence.
+During the 1989 student democracy movement, the CCP ordered soldiers and police to disguise themselves as Beijing civilians and create riots so that the military could use them as an excuse for its mass killing, which it called “suppressing riots.”
+During the early years of the persecution campaign against Falun Gong, the CCP fabricated a “self-immolation” incident in Tiananmen Square to justify the ensuing escalation of the persecution.
+During Hong Kong’s Occupy Central With Love and Peace movement, the CCP transported people from Shenzhen to incite violence in Hong Kong, effectively forcing police action to escalate.

-In the eyes of the CCP, murder and assassination are commonplace methods, and in the future, the Party may well use the same methods — poisoning, assassination, explosions, the sabotage of power grids or transportation facilities, and so on — to create chaos and conflict in the West.
+In the eyes of the CCP, murder and assassination are commonplace methods, and when the timing is right, the Party may well use any means — poisoning, assassination, explosions, the sabotage of power grids or transportation facilities, and so on — to create chaos and conflict in the West.

-The core of unrestricted warfare is about destroying the morality of mankind, and mobilizing evil people to destroy mankind step by step.
-The CCP is highly skilled at tempting people to go against morality and their own conscience, and those who do so often end up either passive in the face of the CCP’s abuses, or active participants.
-Therefore, for influential figures in the political, economic, military, media, cultural, technological, educational, and other fields, the CCP attempts all means to discover their human weaknesses — whether vested interests or desires — and uses them to make people willingly collaborate with the Party.
-When this doesn’t work, the CCP might use threats and intimidation to exploit their fears or mistakes, effectively blackmailing them into assisting the Party.
-In some cases, the CCP has even provided transplant organs obtained by killing to buy off influential figures in need of a transplant.
+The core of unrestricted warfare is about mobilizing evil people to destroy mankind step by step.
+The CCP is highly skilled at tempting people to go against morality and their own conscience, and those who do so often end up as either passive in the face of the CCP’s abuses, or active participants.
+When it comes to influential figures in the political, economic, military, media, cultural, technological, educational, and other fields, the CCP will use any means to discover their weaknesses — whether vested interests or desires — and exploit them to make people willingly collaborate with the Party.
+When this doesn’t work, the CCP blackmails them into assisting the Party.
+In some cases, the CCP has even provided organs obtained by killing dissidents to buy off influential figures in need of a transplant.

-The resources the CCP is able to bring to bear to infiltrate other countries defy one’s imagination, and the facts uncovered at present are only the tip of the iceberg.
-People in all walks of life, especially in politics and business, have become the CCP’s tools in its unrestricted warfare campaign, and more evidence will surface over time showing how many have fallen into this trap.
+The resources the CCP is able to bring to bear to infiltrate other countries defy the imagination, and the facts uncovered at present are only the tip of the iceberg.
+People in all walks of life, especially in politics and business, have become the CCP’s pawns in its unrestricted warfare campaign.
 Almost all countries in the world have begun to feel the CCP’s global ambitions and its evil, unrestricted means.
-They’ve also seen the destructive impact of the CCP’s agents at critical moments.

-The CCP’s nature means that it will always set itself against traditional culture, orthodox morality, and universal values.
-Today’s CCP is the world’s axis of evil and the enemy of mankind.
-If the world cannot wake up and take action against the regime, the failure will bring disaster to the world for the following reasons.
+The CCP’s nature means that it will always set itself against traditional culture, morality, and universal values.
+Today’s CCP is the world’s axis of evil and the enemy of humankind.
+The world must wake up and take action.

 China has a vast territory and the largest population of any country on earth.
-It has become the world’s second-largest economy and from 2010, the second-largest military power with nuclear weapons.
-No tyrannical force historically or today has ever had such a huge economic and military power as the CCP.
-The CCP absorbed the most sinister and deformed elements of modern totalitarian regimes and ancient Chinese tactics as its ideology for control.
-Therefore, the CCP never plays by the rules, and its strategy is both deep and ruthless, often beyond the imagination and understanding of leaders and strategists in other countries.
-By hijacking 1.3 billion Chinese people, the CCP has presented a huge and greatly coveted market to the world, attracting foreign capital, businessmen, and politicians.
+It has become the world’s second-largest economy and, from 2010, the second-largest military power.
+No tyrannical force in history has had such economic and military power.
+The Party has absorbed the most sinister and deformed elements of modern totalitarian regimes and ancient Chinese tactics, and therefore, it never plays by the rules.
+Its strategies are both deep and ruthless, often beyond the imagination and understanding of leaders and strategists in other countries.
+By hijacking 1.3 billion Chinese people, the CCP has presented a huge and greatly coveted market to the world, attracting foreign capital, business people, and politicians.
 It has them turn a blind eye to the CCP’s human rights abuses and evil, and in some cases, even gets them to cooperate with the CCP in its crimes.

 The CCP has killed eighty million Chinese people.
-In recent times, it has committed countless crimes against Falun Gong practitioners, underground Christians, Tibetans, Uyghurs, dissidents, and those at the bottom of society.
+In recent times, it has committed countless crimes against Falun Gong practitioners, underground Christians, Tibetans, Uyghurs, dissidents, and those at the lower end of society.
 Once the regime collapses, it will be brought to justice and punished for all its crimes.
-To avoid this fate by any means necessary, the CCP chooses to go down the evil road of totalitarianism and increased persecution, refusing to step off the world stage.
-Like a repeat offender, the CCP is anxious to escape and will not hesitate to commit more horrific crimes to protect itself.
+To avoid this fate, the CCP will not hesitate to commit more horrific crimes to protect itself.

 5. Lessons Learned and the Way Out

 a.
-The Policy of Appeasement Was a Grave Mistake
+The Policy of Appeasement: A Grave Mistake

 Ambitious and eager to assert its global hegemony, the CCP poses a serious threat to the world.
 Sadly, to this day, many countries, governments, and political figures still wish to befriend the CCP, oblivious of the danger.
 The relationship is illustrated by a Chinese saying, “If you raise a tiger cub, eventually it’ll grow up to devour you.”

-Michael Pillsbury, a national security expert, has argued that the West all along has held unrealistic expectations of the CCP, such as believing that it would inevitably become more democratic, that it longed for an American-style capitalist society, that it would inevitably integrate into the international social order, that US–China exchanges would bring about full cooperation, or that the hawkish elements in the CCP were weak, and so forth.
-Pillsbury strongly urged the U.S. government to quickly face the reality of the situation and adopt counter-measures against the CCP — or else the CCP would win.
+Pillsbury, the national security expert, has argued that the West all along has held unrealistic expectations of the CCP, such as believing that the PRC would inevitably become more democratic, that it longed for an American-style capitalist society, that it would inevitably integrate into the international social order, that US–China exchanges would bring about full cooperation, or that the hawkish elements in the CCP were weak, and so forth.
+In his 2015 book, he strongly urged the US government to quickly face reality and adopt counter-measures against the CCP, lest it allow the CCP to win.

-The West got China wrong for many reasons: the communist specter’s complex arrangements mentioned earlier, the duplicity and chameleon-like nature of the CCP, and the difficulty free societies have in differentiating China from the CCP.
-In addition, the West got China wrong because of pursuing short-term gain, whether by individuals, companies, or entire nations.
+The West got China wrong for many reasons: the communist specter’s complex arrangements mentioned earlier, the duplicity and chameleon-like nature of the CCP, and the difficulty that free societies have in differentiating the CCP from China, among others.
+In addition, the West got China wrong because of the pursuit of short-term gains, whether by individuals, companies, or entire nations.
 This provided yet another opportunity for the CCP to exploit.

-The morally corrupt CCP targets gaps in the morality of people in free societies, people whose pursuit of paltry short-term profit allows the CCP to infiltrate and corrupt the very foundations of these societies.
-If we examine in detail the policies adopted by the United States regarding the CCP, to a large extent, policies are based on considerations of short-term gain instead of the most fundamental, long-term interests of America — such as the spirit on which the country was founded.
+The morally corrupt CCP targets gaps in the morality of people in free societies, people whose pursuit of short-term profits allows the CCP to infiltrate and corrupt the very foundations of these societies.
+Policies adopted by the United States regarding the CCP, are largely based on considerations of short-term gain instead of the most fundamental, long-term interests of America, such as the spirit upon which the country was founded.

-Mankind’s glory and authority come from God and are determined by man’s moral level.
-The prosperity and strength bestowed on an ethnic group and nation also depend on their level of morality.
-Using ordinary means, man is simply incapable of negating the arrangements made by the specter.
-Following this logic, where the West has gone wrong becomes clear — whatever the human methods applied, ultimately they cannot succeed in rescuing people from the clutches of evil.
+Humankind’s glory and authority come from the divine and are determined by humankind’s moral level.
+The prosperity and strength bestowed on an ethnic group or nation also depend on its level of morality.
+Using ordinary means, humans are incapable of negating the arrangements made by the communist specter.
+Following this logic, where the West has gone wrong becomes clear: Whatever the human methods applied, ultimately they cannot succeed in overcoming the forces of evil.

-Many governments, large companies, and businessmen may, for a period of time, ostensibly obtain benefits from the CCP for the sacrifice of their moral principles.
+Many governments, large companies, and business people may, for a period of time, ostensibly obtain benefits from the CCP in exchange for the sacrifice of their moral principles.
 But in the end, they’ll lose more than they gain.
 Such ill-gained, superficial benefits are all poisonous.
-Only by not coveting immediate interests will one have a bright future.

-The CCP is not a political party or regime in the normal sense.
-It does not represent the Chinese people.
-It represents the communist specter.
+The CCP is not a political party nor a regime in the normal sense.
+It does not represent the Chinese people; it represents the communist specter.
 To associate with the CCP is to associate with the devil.
 To be friendly with the CCP is to appease the devil, aid it, and play a role in pushing humanity toward destruction.
 Conversely, to push back against the CCP is to engage in the battle between good and evil.
 This is not a simple matter of countries fighting over national interests.
 It is a battle for the future of humanity.

 Today, China and the world are at a crossroads.
 For the Chinese people, the Chinese Communist Party, which owes countless debts of blood, cannot be expected to make any real reforms.
-China will be better off only when free of the Communist Party.
-By eliminating the Communist Party, which is like a malignant tumor, China will thrive.
+China will be free only when the Party is consigned to history.

 For people around the world, China is known as the land of an ancient civilization characterized by courtesy and righteousness.
 Free of the Communist Party, China will once again be a normal member of the civilized world — a nation whose human and natural resources, diverse ancient traditions, and cultural heritage will be part of the wealth of humanity.

-Moving forward during times of great difficulties, more and more Chinese people are coming to realize the evil nature of CCP.
-With the publication of the Nine Commentaries on the Communist Party in November 2014, a growing number of people began to regain their moral courage and made the decision to separate themselves from the communist specter.
-More than 300 million Chinese have renounced the CCP and its affiliated organizations.
-If the free world can support the trend of renouncing the CCP and sever all ties with the specter, the CCP will not be able to continue to act as it does globally.
+Moving forward during times of great difficulty, more and more Chinese people are coming to realize the evil nature of the CCP.
+With the publication of Nine Commentaries on the Communist Party in November 2004, a growing number of people began to regain their moral courage and made the decision to separate themselves from the communist specter.
+More than 350 million Chinese have since renounced the CCP and its affiliated organizations.
+If the free world can support the trend of renouncing the CCP and sever all ties with the specter, the CCP will not be able to continue to act as it does.

 The seemingly indomitable Soviet Union dissolved overnight.
 Though the CCP is baring its fangs globally, its dissolution could occur just as rapidly once the world recognizes its evil nature and makes the righteous choice.